distributedweaknessfiling/DWF-workflow/README.md

 This repo is for defining workflow policy and storing the tooling to enforce that policy.

-For requesting CVE IDs, please see the project page here (add link when it exists)
+For requesting CVE IDs, please see the project page at https://iwantacve.org

 ## Workflow
 There are multiple workflows that take place.